 Construction and development loans - Construction and land development loans are made primarily to builders/developers, who construct properties for resale.
 The Bank's requirements for a construction loan are similar to those of a mortgage on an existing residence.
 In addition, the borrower must submit accurate plans, specifications, and cost projections of the property to be constructed.
 All construction and development loans are manually underwritten using NASB's internal underwriting standards.
-All construction and development loans require two approvals, from either the Board Chairman, CEO, or SVP/Construction Lending.
+All construction and development loans must be approved by the CEO and either the EVP/ Chief Credit Officer or SVP/Construction Lending.
 Prior approval is required from the Bank's Board of Directors for newly originated construction and development loans with a proposed balance of \$1.0 million or greater.
 The bank has adopted internal loan-to-value limits consistent with regulations, which are 65% for raw land, 75% for land development, and 85% for residential and non-residential construction.
-An appraisal report performed in conformity with the Uniform Standards of Professional Appraisers Practice by an approved outside licensed appraiser is required on all loans in excess of \$250,000.
+An appraisal report performed in conformity with the Uniform Standards of Professional Appraisers Practice by an outside licensed appraiser is required on all loans in excess of \$250,000.
 Generally, the Bank will commit to an initial term of 12 to 18 months on construction loans, and an initial term of 24 to 48 months on land acquisition and development loans, with six month renewals thereafter.
 Interest rates on construction loans typically adjust daily and are tied to a predetermined index.
 NASB's staff regularly performs inspections of each property during its construction phase to help ensure adequate progress is achieved before making scheduled loan disbursements.